How to Start a Keto Diet for beginners

 Being in ketosis generally has several effects.
-One of them is rapid weight loss on most people following the diet.
+One of them is a potential rapid weight loss in some people following the diet.
 Read on to learn more!

 To get started with keto, you need just 3 elements:

-Of course, it is essential to seek medical advice before starting the ketogenic diet.
-It is a great diet that is very effective in losing weight, but it is not for everyone as it might have some side effects.
+It is essential to seek medical advice before starting the ketogenic diet.
+It is a diet that can be very effective for losing weight, but it is not for everyone as it might have some side effects.